tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 My entire body trembling with fear, I placed the pot filled with eggshells onto the changing table.
 I didn’t look at it.
 I just as calmly as I could manage, walked out of the room and into my bedroom, piling half the furniture in front of the door to give me the time to type this up.

 Alfie has been crying louder than he ever had before, the noise like sandpaper raking my brain.
 But now he’s suddenly stopped, and I’m not sure if I’m just losing it, but I’m certain I just heard the doorhandle jostle.
 There’s an occasional creak now, in the wall, on the stairs, the floorboards, as if it’s moving around the house, trying to be quiet.
-Waiting for me.
+Waiting for me to come out.

 I’m not sure exactly sure why I’m writing this.
 Maybe someone could use this to see the signs I missed.
 Maybe I just hope at least one person in the world won’t think I’m an evil piece of shit for what I’m about to do.
 Maybe I’m just using this to delay the inevitable.